-Hindenburg Journalist Pro on sale for under US$2 by Allan Tépper - ProVideo Coalition
+Hindenburg Journalist on sale for under US$2 by Allan Tépper - ProVideo Coalition

-As you have probably noticed, I have published several articles about Hindenburg Journalist Pro, and I also mention it often in other articles like microphone reviews, preamp/A-to-D reviews, and in my recent review of RINGR.
+As you have probably noticed, I have published several articles about Hindenburg Journalist (Pro), and I also mention it often in other articles like microphone reviews, preamp/A-to-D reviews, and in my recent review of RINGR.
 Unlike most audio editing programs which are primarily focused on music production, Hindenburg is focused mainly on audio storytelling, and has unique features for that task.
-Normally, Hindenburg Journalist Pro costs US$375, and Hindemburg Journalist (standard) typically costs US$95.
-Wouldn’t you like to be able to get the Pro version for under US$2?
+Normally, Hindenburg Journalist Pro costs US$375, and Hindenburg Journalist (standard) typically costs US$95.
+Wouldn’t you like to be able to get the Hindenburg for under US$2?
 Well you can, but only on February 13, between certain hours.
 The price is actually US$1.90, i.e. US$1 and 90 cents.
 Ahead are the times and link.

 From Hindenburg: